 Once a drone is disabled, it can be retrieved, confiscated, and examined to determine the nature of the threat.

-All alerts and video capture of drone threats are automatically recorded and catalogued.
-These are easily exported to share with law enforcement.
+All alerts, flight paths, and video footage of drone threats are automatically recorded and catalogued.
+These are easily exported to share with internal and external stakeholders.